Can you use carpet underlay for a rug?

 There’s a lot of people wondering whether it’s good or bad to use underlay under a rug and if there are any benefits of doing so.

-The short answer is that many people have found good uses for carpet underlay beneath their rug, however a few important considerations need to be understood first.
+While we don’t promote our underlay as being designed for rugs, some people have found good uses for carpet underlay beneath their rug, however a few important considerations need to be understood first.

 In this post we’re going to look at how to decide which is the best underlay for your rug and what to consider when making your buying decision.

 First, here’s the improvements that it can give your rug.

 The first reason people add carpet underlay to their rug, is because it gives a nice cushioning.
 This is particularly true for hard floors, usually laminate or wood.
 By adding a rug with cushioning, they find it much more comfortable on the feet or for relaxing on.